iamsayan/wp-last-modified-info/README.md

 #### How to customize last modified text style? ####

-Go to 'Settings > Last Modified Info > Custom CSS' and add your custom css.
+Go to 'Settings > Last Modified Info > Misc.
+Options > Custom CSS' and add your custom css.

 ##### CSS Classes: #####